aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 The intent of these benchmark is to demonstrate and measure the effectiveness of the quality of service feature of the QoS storage systems.
+The QoS tests are required only for the QSS.

 # I. Run Rules
 --------------------------------------------------------------------------------